 Gender identity in Switzerland

-According to official statistics, approximately forty children are born intersex each year in Switzerland.
+According to official statistics, approximately 40 children are born intersex each year in Switzerland.
 Since 2018, the government has put new measures in place that make it easier to change one’s gender on official documents.
-However, Switzerland only recognizes male and female as official genders and the third (non-binary) is not an option.
+However, Switzerland only recognizes male and female as official genders and a third (non-binary) is not an option.
 In fact, in November 2020, a Swiss citizen was denied recognition of their gender as the authorities argued that registering non-binary genders was against public order.
 There is currently an appeal against this decision.

-To change your name and gender on official documents, you must first contact the canon administration where you live.
+To change your name and gender on official documents, you must first contact the canton administration where you live.
 It is important to note that each canton has different laws.
 For instance, some may require medical records; even though there is no such law that obligates a trans person to undertake hormone therapy or surgeries.
 Others, meanwhile, may require proof that a person has lived under their chosen name and identity for at least two years.